 Over the next five years, an extensive informational campaign was carried on by Keith Heming, principally by speaking to seniors groups to advise as to the benefits such an organization would bestow upon the community-at-large.
 Coupled with this effort was a determined program to ensure that grants made by the Foundation were seen to be, and, in fact were, of such benefit to the community that donors would be attracted to make the Foundation their charity of choice.
 At the end of 1984, The Killarney Foundation Inc. had an endowment fund of approximately $20,000.00.
-At that point, prominent citizens began to make arrangements (principally through their Wills) which, in the intervening years, has lead to an endowment fund of almost One Million ($1,000,000.00) Dollars at June 30, 1997 and in excess of $3,000,000.00 in January 2006.
+At that point, prominent citizens began to make arrangements (principally through their Wills) which, in the intervening years, has lead to an endowment fund of almost seven point five million ($7,500,000) Dollars at October, 2022.

-Since its inception, The Killarney Foundation Inc. has returned to the community, as of December 31, 2017, from undesignated funds account, almost Seven Hundred Thousand ($700,000.00) Dollars and, in addition, has granted almost Three Hundred and Fifty Thousand ($350,000.00) Dollars from designated funds.
+Since its inception, The Killarney Foundation Inc. has returned to the community, as of October, 2022, from undesignated funds account, over $2,400,000.00 and, in addition, has granted almost $2,000,000.00 from designated funds.
 It has become, without question, the leading grant-maker in the area.
 Its activities as a facilitator has strengthened community bonds by bringing groups together to work for the common good of the area.
 Grants have also been made in some small communities in the surrounding area.
 These communities (populations under 500 persons) are too small to establish their own Community Foundations and The Killarney Foundation Inc. is taking the lead to show them the benefits of establishing community funds within The Killarney Foundation Inc. The interest from any such funds would then be directed to charitable activities in the area from which such funds were obtained.
 As of June 30, 1997, such a fund has been established for the community of Baldur, Manitoba (population of 300 persons) from the estate of a Baldur resident who passed away in March, 1997.
-Other donations have also been received increasing the Baldur Area Endowment Fund to over One Hundred Forty-eight Thousand ($148,000) Dollars by December 31, 2017.
-There has also been the establishment of the Sandy Lake Area Fund with contributions of Three Hundred Thousand ($300,000.00) Dollars to date as well as the Erickson/Clanwilliam Area Fund with over Eighty-two Thousand ($82,000.00) Dollars in contributions.
+Other donations have also been received increasing the Baldur Area Endowment Fund to almost $203,000.00.
+There has also been the establishment of the Sandy Lake Area Fund with contributions of over $307,000.00 to date as well as the Erickson/Clanwilliam Area Fund with over $108,000.00 in contributions.